plus sub section on Lucy Way Sistare Say, a.k.a.

 - Mother: Nancy Way (1775-1829)

-at Mt.
-Vernon, Indiana, attended only by Virginia Dupalais and Louisa Neef.
+courthouse at Mt.
+Vernon, Indiana, attended only by Virginia Dupalais

 - Relationship to Carol Lorraine Sutton is: 1C4R

-wilderness explorer, executor of husband's Thomas SAY estate, posthumous
+studies, wilderness explorer, executor of husband's Thomas SAY

 -

-From Coloured Figures From Original Drawings Executed from Nature,
+North America Illustrated From Coloured Figures From Original Drawings

 -

-portrait of Thomas Say in the uniform of the first Long Expedition,
+oil portrait of Thomas Say in the uniform of the first Long

-1819; Collection of the Academy of Natural Sciences of Philadelphia]
+Expedition, 1819; Collection of the Academy of Natural Sciences of

 - Lucy's SISTARE LINE: GENEALOGY DATA: